Traditional Plant-Based Cooking

 Storage

-Cherry loaf can be frozen either in slices or as a whole loaf, wrapped in food-safe wrap or within a freezer container or bag.
-Defrost at room temperature, minus any wrappings.
+Cherry bread can be frozen either in slices or as a whole loaf, wrapped in food-safe wrap or within a freezer container or bag.
+Defrost to room temperature.
+Slices will thaw quickly and if your toaster has a defrost setting you can use that to defrost and toast the slices at the same time.

 What are glace cherries?

-As the cherries lose their vibrant colour during processing they are usually treated with food-grade red dye, which depending on the cherries purchased may be an artificial dye or a natural one made from fruit [most commonly derived from grapes].
+Glace cherries, also known as candied cherries, are fresh cherries that have been cooked in a sugar-syrup solution.
+Fresh cherries lose their vibrant colour during processing so they are usually treated with food-grade red dye, which depending on the cherries purchased may be an artificial dye or a natural one made from fruit [most commonly derived from grapes].
+Glace cherries can also be purchased coloured with burgundy, green, or yellow.

 Are glace or candied cherries suitable for vegans?

 Usually glace cherries are suitable for vegans but with every ingredient where dietary restrictions are an issue, do check the ingredient list just to be 100% sure.
+Many glace cherries contain the natural colour Anthocyanins [E163] which is vegan as it is derived from plant pigments.

 Where can I buy glace cherries?